UVT-CTF/2025-Uni-Vs-Threats-CTF/Osint/Detective_School/solution/solution.md

 As the description sugests, use the command `sherlock` for the given username.
 `sherlock laurajohnsonbusiness`

-Test the returned links: instagram and pastebin are valid users.
-From instagram bio, go to the X account.
+Test the returned links: Instagram and Pastebin are valid users.
+From Instagram bio, find the X account.
 Tasks: https://x.com/LauraJohns22375
 Resources: https://pastebin.com/u/laurajohnsonbusiness